biicode/docs/raspberrypi/rpi-gettingstarted.rst

 	...
 	[100%] Built target myuser_myblock_main

+The binaries are created in ``bin`` folder.

+.. container:: infonote

-The binaries are created in ``bin`` folder, but remember that **you cannot run this program locally, as it has been compiled for a different architecture** using the cross-compiling tools.
+ Remember that **you cannot run this program locally, as it has been compiled for a different architecture** using the cross-compiling tools.
 You need to send the binary to your Raspberry Pi before executing it.

 Didn't work?
-No problem, read or contact us in |biicode_forum_link|
+No problem, read or contact us in |biicode_forum_link|.

 .. |biicode_forum_link| raw:: html